acdaniel864/capstone/README.md

 ## Secondary Aims:<br>
 - Investigate the relationship between price and rating.
 Do consumers take into account the price before rating a wine or are all ratings equal?<br>
 - Identify key price predictive features.<br>
+- How important is region, vintage, producer and rating to the price of a wine?
 - Investigate if a renowned reviewer having reviewed a wine is predictive for prices.<br>
 - Find undervalued wines which match features of higher value wines but at a discount price tag.<br>
 - Identify region/vintages that are highly rated compared to others. <br>